erichVK5/image2footprint/README.md

 Obviously, the appearance of the manufactured PCB will depend on the capabilities of the PCB manufacturer, and their in house conversion of the Gerber data supplied to them.

+TODO
-TODO - Kicad compatible export
+        - Kicad compatible export
+        - gamma corrected conversion to greyscale
+        - user defined scaling of the image curding conversion

 Usage: